-Fanservice: The opening credits has a very blatant ass shot of Kiba.
+Fanservice: The opening credits have a very blatant ass shot of Kiba.

 A Form You Are Comfortable With: The aforementioned ability of the wolves to assume human form is sometimes confusing.
 Most of the time, they apparently retain their wolf form, only ''appearing'' to be human.
 They also, for the most part, seem to be incapable of certain human activities such as driving or using firearms.
 Yet they sometimes appear to be holding objects in their hands.
 It usually translates to holding things in their mouths, as shown when Tsume grabs Toboe to keep him from falling.
 The confusion mostly stems from the fact that they also spend a lot of time looking human even while there are no humans around to fool.
 Possibly, this is a sort of Translation Convention; the audience can identify with the characters better if they look human.
 It doesn't really get weird until they start chowing down on a dead deer — while in human form.

 Here We Go Again: Subverted.
 The series opens with Kiba wounded, staggering through the snow after the death of his pack: "A voice calls to me.
 It says, 'search for Paradise...' " The scene and monologue recur in episode 30, only this time, he's the only character who is still alive.
 In the last scene of the series, some of the characters appear alive again in a modern city, and Kiba starts running, implying that his search for the Paradise started again.

 It's played straight in the manga, which ends with two wolf brothers starting their own journey to find Paradise.